tliron/turandot/README.md

 example uses profiles for Kubernetes, KubeVirt, network services (including data planes), and telephony.

-**Day 0: Design.** Solution architects compose the models provided by the TOSCA profiles into service templates, either by writing the TOSCA manually, or by using a wonderful graphical TOSCA IDE (that is yet to be created!).
+**Day 0: Design.** Solution architects compose service templates from the models provided by the TOSCA profiles, either by writing the TOSCA manually, or by using a wonderful graphical TOSCA IDE (that is yet to be created).
 The templates are tested in lab and staging environments using CI/CD-style automation.

 **Day 1: Operations Handoff.** The service templates are ready to be instantiated in production.
 A ticket from an operations support system (OSS) initiates the transfer to a managed multi-cluster cloud.
-Turandot is installed on the target clusters (or available as a delegate from central clusters) and takes it from there.
+Turandot is deployed to the target clusters (or automatically delegated from central clusters) and takes it from there.

 **Day 2+: Cloud-native Operations.** Once they are up and running the services should orchestrate